Alfonso Aparicio: Atlético Madrid

 Aparicio helped Athletic win the 1941–47 FEF President Cup, the longest tournament in the history of Spanish football, playing in all of Athletic's five matches in 1941 and also in the postponed match against Valencia CF in 1947, in which he kept a clean-sheet in a 4–0 win, thus being the only Athletic player to feature on both phases of the tournament, although Valencia also had four survivors Juan Ramón, Vicente Asensi, Amadeo, and Mundo.
 The trophy was presented by Armando Muñoz Calero, the president of the Royal Spanish Football Federation, who handed the cup to Aparicio, Atlético's team captain.
 In 1942, due to a rebellion with his club over financial disagreements, Aparicio was on the verge of joining Rayo Cantabria, a mountain team where his brothers Manuel, José, and Ángel played, the latter as a goalkeeper.
 When Spanish football adopted the WM tactic (3-2-2-3 scheme), he became the first colchonero central defender, as well as one of the first in Spanish football.

 Aparicio remained at Atlético for a total of twelve seasons, in which he managed to win the League champion title four times in 1939–40, 1940–41, 1949–50, and 1950–51, and two predecessor titles of the current Supercopa de España: the Copa de los Campeones de España in 1940 and the Copa Eva Duarte in 1951.
 With four league titles, he is the player with the most leagues in the history of Atlético de Madrid.
 In total, Aparicio played 259 games with Atlético Madrid, including 213 in the League and 46 in the Copa del Rey, scoring four goals (three in the League).

 At the end of the 1951–52 season, Aparicio accepted an offer from Boavista F.C., a Portuguese team where he scored seven goals in three games before retiring as a player.
 He then made his debut as a coach, incorporating the Spanish footballers Pin and Roberto Yurrita, a position that he also held for Levante in the Segunda División in 1959–60, and then Rayo Vallecano and Atlético Baleares between 1960 and 1962.

-After returning to Madrid, he returned to Atlético, occupying the honorable position of Field Delegate until his retirement, which materialized in the mid-1980s.
+After returning to Madrid, he worked as a football agent.
+He subsequently returned to Atlético to occupy the honorable position of Field Delegate until his retirement, which materialized in the mid-1980s.